 - A few will have intestinal or stomach bleeding as their first symptom.
 There can be vomiting of blood or coffee-grounds like material.
 Others may complain of passing stools that are either red or black.

-- Stress, diet, and alcohol are not felt to cause ulcers directly.
+- Stress, diet, and alcohol are not felt to directly cause ulcers.

 - H. pylori is a bacterium that lives in the stomach and has been shown to be the cause of many ulcers.